UndeadLemon/BitBurner/README.md

 - `src/` Base folder for scripts.
 You can create scripts or subfolders here.
     - `src/shared/` Scripts in this folder are not distributed directly, but are bundled as needed.
 - `lib/` Contains the Git submodule for the NetscriptDefinitions.
-- `dist/` Compilation output folder, and the root for the HTTP development server.
+- `dist/` Compilation output folder and the root for the HTTP development server.

 File Template
 -------------